joshmorenx/nodeNetwork/README.md

 then visit the Url given by Vite to see it in action.

 ## Deployment Configuration
+#### Note: For deployment, it's recommended to use Vercel for the frontend and Render for the backend.
 When deploying the application, make sure the following:
 Update the environment variables to point to the actual URLs of your frontend and backend servers given from the actual providers.
 In the index.js file of the server side, add the URL of your frontend to the allowedOrigins array to allow the CORS frontend to consume the APIs, for example: